 Construction in progress is stated at cost, which includes the cost of construction and other direct costs attributable to the construction.
 No provision for depreciation is made on construction in progress until such time as the relevant assets are completed and put into use.
-Construction in progress at June 30, 2019 and 2018 represents the construction of a softball clubhouse and athletic facility and the remodeling of the student dorms and Ferguson hall.
+Construction in progress at June 30, 2019 represents the construction of a softball clubhouse and athletic facility and the remodeling of the student dorms and Ferguson hall.
+These projects were placed in service for the year ended June 30, 2020.